Paddiolsen/lecture50/README.md

 This is a restaurant webpage with a site, where you can see a menucard.
 🍔 🍕 🍷

+Homepage has a image ind a jumbotron with a navigationbar to the other pages.

+Menucard page has a unordered list with names of different menus you can order 🥗

+The about page will show a

+The contact page has two bootstrap collumns with contact info for two different resturants.

 - [x] Must have 4 different html pages
 - [x] At least one Ul/OL
 - [x] At least one stylesheet